 Walk in a cranberry bog

-Heading to a cranberry bog may sound like a strange choice, but it makes for a ton of fun as a fall activity (not to mention cranberry bogs are a lot less crowded than most apple orchards in Massachusetts this time of year).
+Heading to a cranberry bog may sound like a strange choice, but it makes for a ton of fun as a fall activity, and cranberry bogs are a lot less crowded than most apple orchards in Massachusetts this time of year!
 Farms across the Cape offer tours, educational programming, and gift shops selling every kind of cranberry-infused good imaginable.
 Learn about the cranberry harvest, the significance of cranberries to the people of Massachusetts historically and currently, and head home with some unique stories.

 Crunch into a Cape Cod potato chip